Whakatau rainforest retreat

 Our culture is about looking after the health and safety of our physical bodies and our spiritual or meta-physical beings.
 Every tradition and protocol we have has a physical, mental and spiritual application to ensure your total Well being.

 Bookings are essential.
-If you would like to couple your stay with one of our day walks, you will need to book a Sunday, Tuesday or a Thursday night.
+If you would like to combine your stay with one of our regular day walks, you will need to book a Sunday, Tuesday or a Thursday night.
 Custom experience are bookable anytime between Oct - April.